lsst-dm/dmtn-155/index.rst

 Linking users to the appropriate category in the Community Forum.
 -----------------------------------------------------------------

-Most questions that DM staff recieve from the user community will likely fall into the first two categories, **Science - Data Q&A** or **Support**.
+Most questions that DM staff recieve from the user community will be appropriate for categories **Science - Data Q&A** or **Support**.

 **Science - Data Q&A**: https://community.lsst.org/c/sci/data/